Nankivell -- information about the name and variants

 As the crow

-flies not more than 1000 metres from
+flies, not more than a kilometre from

-Nanskeval Cottage was "Lawry's Mill" a water-mill so-called because it
+Nanskeval Cottage, was "Lawry's Mill" a water-mill so-called because it

 was lived-in and operated by the Lawry family certainly back in the

-Here is a
+Here below is a

 period photo of it showing its white-washed house on the left, the

 (but cream teas no longer served) as a photo of it appears in Charles Lee's book written in 1903 but not published until 1984

-read Doug and Joan Mumma's very interesting and relevant Nankivell News - click here
+read Doug and Joan Mumma's very interesting and relevant Nankivell News

 Edmund Nankivell senior was the last Nankivell in my direct line to have been